COVID-19: Info for funeral directors and mourners

 As the pandemic continues to develop and impact on all of our lives, we want to reassure you that our priority is to continue to provide the highest standards of service while protecting the health and wellbeing of the bereaved, our staff, your staff, you and the public at large.

 Please read our information and support for St Helens residents who are experiencing bereavement or loss during the pandemic.

 We have carried out significant preparations to ensure we can maintain our service to the best level we can and will continue to make decisions based on official advice from Government and Public Health.
 It is vital that we work together to deliver this consistent message so bereaved families can take some comfort of exactly what to expect at this most difficult of times.

 We have had to make some very difficult decisions in order to maintain respect and dignity for the deceased, while simultaneously protecting the health and safety of all concerned.

 Until further notice, the following measures will be in place at St Helens Crematorium:

-The government has confirmed that face coverings will be required at all funerals taking place indoors from 8 August for all members of the funeral party (this includes mourners, funeral directors, bearers, officiants, clergy and anyone taking part in the service).
+Face coverings are required at all funerals taking place indoors for all members of the funeral party (this includes mourners, funeral directors, bearers, officiants, clergy and anyone taking part in the service).

-- As per the updated government guidance, families should be advised to restrict attendance to immediate friends and family members only and to a maximum of 20 people.
+- As per the latest government guidance, families should be advised to restrict attendance to immediate friends and family members only and to a maximum of 20 people.

 - Mourners who are self-isolating for 14 days due to someone in their household being unwell with symptoms of coronavirus (COVID-19), but are not symptomatic themselves, should be facilitated to attend the funeral in person should they wish to do so, with processes put in place to minimise the risk of transmission.